peetklecha/duke-of-url/README.md

 }
 ```

 Automatic logging of the outbound URL can also be enabled by adding the property `log` to the config with a value of `true`.
+A function of type `string => string` can also be provided as the value of `log`; the outbound URL will be passed into this function, and the output will be `console.log`ed.

 ## Validations